MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/items/catalogs.md

 ### Add new item, BUNDLE/CONTAINER

-These are the field in the **BUNDLE/CONTAINER** section of a new **Catalog** item.
+These are the field in the **BUNDLE/CONTAINER** section of a new Catalog item.

 - **Container**:
-  Select this checkbox to specify that the **Item** is a **Container**.
+  Select this checkbox to specify that the Item is a Container.
 This means the items within it are not immediately granted upon purchase, but must be unlocked to grant their contents.
 If this checkbox is *unselected*, the item is a bundle that can grant virtual currency, other items, or random items from a drop table when purchased or granted.

 - **Key Item ID**:
-  If **Container** is selected, and this field has a value, players can only unlock the **Container** and add the contents to their inventory if they already *have* an item with this item ID in their inventory.
-Unlocking the **Container** consumes the referenced item.
+  If Container is selected, and this field has a value, players can only unlock the Container and add the contents to their inventory if they already *have* an item with this item ID in their inventory.
+Unlocking the Container consumes the referenced item.

-  If **Container** is selected *but this field has no value*, players can unlock the **Container** at any time to add the **Container Items** to their inventory. **Keyless Containers** are useful for granting specific rewards to players, since it requires a player action to acknowledge receipt of the item, instead of adding it directly to the player’s inventory.
+  If **Container** is selected *but this field has no value*, players can unlock the Container at any time to add the Container Items to their inventory.
+Keyless Containers are useful for granting specific rewards to players, since it requires a player action to acknowledge receipt of the item, instead of adding it directly to the player’s inventory.

 ![Game Manager - Catalog Item Container](media/tutorials/game-manager-catalog-item-container.png)

-The following icons indicate the type of **Item** in the **Bundle/Container**.
+The following icons indicate the type of **Item** in the **BUNDLE/CONTAINER**.

 - The **Item** is an **Item**
   ![Game Manager - Catalog Type Item Icon](media/tutorials/game-manager-catalog-type-item-icon.png)